Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

     $ vagrant ssh TachyonMaster

-All software are installed under root directory, e.g. Tachyon is installed in /tachyon, Hadoop is installed in /hadoop, Zookeeper is installed in /zookeeper.
+All softwares are installed under root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`, Zookeeper is installed in `/zookeeper`.

 On leader master node, you can run some tests against Tachyon to check its health: